 How Long Does It Take for a Credit Card Payment to Post?

-Generally, the processing time for a credit card payment is between one to five business days, but this could change depending on a few factors.
+Generally, the processing time for a credit card payment is between 1 and 5 business days, but this could change depending on a few factors.

 Let’s look at some of the different variables that could affect the time it takes for an issuer to process your credit card payment.